Wednesday, April 16, 2014

 The effectiveness of some of the most minimal sections is a reflection of both the ingenuity of The Bad Plus and the durability of Stravinsky's conception.
 For example, the penultimate track, Evocation of the Ancestors/Ritual Action of the Ancestors, has sections consisting almost entirely of quiet bass and whispered drums yet you always feel located in the heart of the Rite.
 Throughout the record, the trio fruitfully mines the "composed jazz" territory of Jimmy Giuffre, Kenyon Hopkins and Shorty Rogers, especially during the louder, more hard-driving sections.
 On the whole, The Bad Plus tackle this seemingly quixotic mission with aplomb.

 The album is not an unqualified success, however.
 The first track features some slightly wishy-washy electronics augmenting the trio and the fact that the sounds never reappear on the album lends them even less conviction.
 Also, I wouldn't have minded a little more playfulness overall.
-While I'm not suggestion The Bad Plus go the full Irving Fields, the po-faced atmosphere starts to feel a little suffocating at times.
+While I'm not suggestion The Bad Plus go the full Ralph Font, the po-faced atmosphere starts to feel a little suffocating at times.
 After all, unlike the Stravinsky of 1918, The Bad Plus have actually heard jazz and it wouldn't hurt if they had made that a little more apparent on this accomplished effort.

 Note: Quotes taken and photo adapted from Harold C. Schonberg's invaluable book, The Lives of the Great Composers, Third Edition.